pmunts/muntsos/README.txt

        server extension package.
 Many thanks to Faisal Puthuparackat for his work to bring up support for the Raspberry Pi camera interface in MuntsOS, and to port v4l2rtspserver to MuntsOS.
+     * 13 August 2021 -- Lots of software component updates: Upgraded curl
+       to 7.78.0, libpcap to 1.10.1, MariaDB Connector/C to 3.2.3, and
+       gdbm to 1.20.
+Upgraded ethtool to 5.13, mailutils to 3.13, and nano to 5.8.
+Upgraded the Raspberry Pi kernel to 5.10.52.
+Upgraded the .Net runtime to 5.0.9.

 Quick Setup Instructions for the Impatient